birdLark/birdLark.github.io/faq/faq.md

 **FAQ 14.** What should I do if OOM always appears when running SeaTunnel in Spark local[*] mode?

-If you run in local mode, you need to modify the start-seatunnel.sh startup script after  spark-submit, add a parameter `--driver-memory 4g` .
+If you run in local mode, you need to modify the start-birdLark.sh startup script after  spark-submit, add a parameter `--driver-memory 4g` .
 Under normal circumstances, the local mode is not used in the production environment.
 Therefore, this parameter generally does not need to be set during On Yarn.
 See: [Application Properties](https://spark.apache.org/docs/latest/configuration.html#application-properties) for details .

 **FAQ 15.** Where can the self-written plugins or third-party jdbc.jar be placed to be loaded by SeaTunnel?